Welcome to Princeton University Press

 - Where we need to comply with a legal or regulatory obligation.

-Subject to the section titled “Additional EU Disclosures”, we may share the information we collect about you with certain third parties in the following ways:
+Subject to the section titled “Additional EU and UK Disclosures”, we may share the information we collect about you with certain third parties in the following ways:

 - To use certain services on our website, payment card information may be requested.
 We may ask you for credit card, debit card, or other payment information.
 By submitting your payment information through our websites, to the extent permitted by applicable law, you expressly consent to the sharing of your information with third-party payment processors, and other third-party service providers.